 Your core courses do not have an expiration date in the EGSC RN-BSN Bridge Program.

 EGSC’s RN-BSN Bridge Program is one of the most affordable RN-BSN bridge programs in the U.S. The estimated cost of completing the EGSC RN-BSN Bridge Program is around $5000.

 Yes, once you have been accepted into the nursing program.
 The USG policy requires that students enrolled in nursing programs must have official documentation to support current Health Insurance coverage or complete a waiver if you already have your own personal Health Insurance Policy, or pay the cost of Health Insurance each semester through the EGSC Business Office.
 Each student will also be required to maintain Professional Nursing Liability/Malpractice Insurance throughout enrollment in the nursing program.
 The Professional Nursing Liability/Malpractice Insurance is purchased independently and a copy of the official policy must be submitted to the nursing department.
 More information on Student Health Insurance at EGSC.

-For questions regarding content or for further information, please email the department chair: Dr. Linda Upchurch
+For questions regarding content or for further information, please contact the Nursing Department or call 478-289-2188.

 Information subject to change.